-A lot of people have dedicated a lot of time to seeking out the Loch Ness Monster (who lives in a Scottish lake that contains more water than all the lakes in England and Wales put together), and we think they, and the Spicers, should be applauded - if for nothing else than the entertainment they've given us - with a Nessie cocktail.
+A lot of people have dedicated a lot of time to seeking out the Loch Ness Monster, a creature, real or imagined, that has plenty of places to hide as the Loch (a Scottish lake) contains more water than all the lakes in England and Wales combined.
+We think the Spicers and all the Nessie 'hunters' should be applauded - if for nothing else than the entertainment they've given us - with a Nessie cocktail.

 Today is 22/7.
 Which, you will - of course - recall from school, means three and one-sevenths, or a close approximation to the irrational number, Pi.